abstra-app/python-circular-imports/README.md

 or

 ```
-"ImportError: cannot import name 'some_module' from partially initialized module 'path.to.module' (most likely due to a circular import) "
+ImportError: cannot import name 'some_module' from partially initialized module 'path.to.module' (most likely due to a circular import)
 ```

 then you have a circular import in your code.

-This library helps you to detect circular imports in Python code.
+This library helps you to detect circular imports in Python code to fix them.

 ## Installation